 Make these Easy Fried Green Tomatoes for a Garden Fresh Side Dish

 When Autumn calls the official end to garden season — either with rain or cold temperatures, it’s time to pull all of the green tomatoes from the vine.
 These tomatoes will ripen over the course of the next couple of months if you keep them in a cellar, garage, or somewhere else cool and dry, stretching tomato season into January or so.
 It’s a beautiful thing.
-But be sure to set aside a few to make this easy fried green tomatoes recipe!
+But be sure to set aside a few to make this easy oven fried green tomatoes recipe!

 easy fried green tomatoes recipe finished and served on a white rectangular plate